-2. 60% of the variable pay to Mr Wee Ee Cheong is deferred and will vest over the next three years.
-Of the deferred variable pay, 40% will be issued in deferred cash, while the remaining 60% will be in the form of share-linked units.

-3. Ms Teo Lay Lim was appointed as a member of the Audit Committee on 1 January 2023.

-4. Mr Ong Chong Tee was appointed to the Board and as a member of Board Risk Management Committee and Executive Committee on 1 January 2023.
+- 1. Includes transport- and events-related benefits. - 2.
+Mr Wong Kan Seng was appointed to the AC on 1 March 2024. - 3.
+60 per cent of the variable pay to Mr Wee Ee Cheong is deferred and will vest over the next three years.
+Of the deferred variable pay, 40 per cent will be issued in deferred cash, while the remaining 60 per cent will be in the form of share-linked units. - 4.
+Ms Teo Lay Lim stepped down from the AC on 1 September 2024 and was appointed as a member of the RHCC on the same day. - 5.
+Mr Ong Chong Tee was appointed to the AC on 1 September 2024.

 Eligible non-executive Directors will receive approximately 30 per cent of their fees in fully paid ordinary shares (share awards) in lieu of cash, pursuant to the UOB Share Plan.
-There will be no dilutive impact on shareholders as the shares are drawn from the pool of treasury shares.
+There will be no dilutive impact on shareholders as the shares are drawn from our pool of treasury shares.
 The actual number of shares to be awarded to eligible non-executive Directors will be determined by reference to the volume-weighted average price of the ordinary shares over the 10 trading days immediately following from the date of the Bank's AGM.
 The number of ordinary shares to be awarded will be rounded up to the nearest 100 shares and the cash amount representing the additional number of ordinary shares delivered as a result of the rounding up exercise will be correspondingly deducted from the cash component of the Directors' fees.

 Although the share awards granted to eligible non-executive Directors are not subject to any vesting period or condition, the eligible non-executive Directors are encouraged to voluntarily hold the ordinary shares which are the subject of each share award for at least three years from the grant of the share awards for so long as they are Directors of the Bank.
-The voluntary retention of shares would serve to align Directors' interests with the long-term interests of the shareholders and the Bank.
-Mr Wee Ee Lim is a substantial shareholder while Mr Michael Lien is closely associated with a substantial shareholder.
+The voluntary retention of shares would serve to align Directors' interests with the long-term interests of shareholders and the Bank.

+Mr Wee Ee Lim is a substantial shareholder while Mr Michael Lien is the executive chairman of a substantial shareholder.
 Hence, they do not participate in the UOB Share Plan and directors' fees payable to them will be paid wholly in cash.
+All other non-executive Directors are eligible for share awards.
 Mr Wee Ee Cheong, an executive Director, is remunerated as an employee and does not receive any directors' fees for serving on the Board and Board Committees.

-The fees payable to retiring/retired eligible or deceased Directors will be paid wholly in cash.
+The fees payable to eligible retiring, retired or deceased Directors will be paid wholly in cash.